nobuteshima/docs/docs/Desktop/building.md

 ### Adding plug-ins or components

-If you want to integrate other plug-ins or components into the executable application, you just need to place them in a **PlugIns** or **Components** folder next to the 4D Volume Desktop application or next to the 4D Server application.
-The mechanism for copying the contents of the source application folder (see [Customizing the 4D Volume Desktop folder](#customizing-4d-volume-desktop-folder)) can be used to integrate any type of file into the executable application.
+If you want to integrate other plug-ins or components into the executable application, you just need to place them in a **PlugIns** or **Components** folder next to the 4D OEM Desktop application or next to the 4D Server application.
+The mechanism for copying the contents of the source application folder (see [Customizing the 4D OEM Desktop folder](#customizing-4d-volume-desktop-folder)) can be used to integrate any type of file into the executable application.

-If there is a conflict between two different versions of the same plug-in (one loaded by 4D and the other located in the source application folder), priority goes to the plug-in installed in the 4D Volume Desktop/4D Server folder.
+If there is a conflict between two different versions of the same plug-in (one loaded by 4D and the other located in the source application folder), priority goes to the plug-in installed in the 4D OEM Desktop/4D Server folder.
 However, if there are two instances of the same component, the application will not open.

 >The use of plug-ins and/or components in a deployment version may require license numbers.